6arms1leg/taskuler/README.md

-# Taskuler - Simple "Bare-Metal" Task Scheduling Framework
+# Taskuler - Simple "bare-metal" task scheduling framework

 This framework employs a simple and tiny